will-moss/isaiah/README.md

 > Please make sure that Docker 23.0.0+ is installed before proceeding, or consider updating beforehand.

+> If you are using the Stacks feature to manage Docker Compose stacks, please use Docker 26.0.0+.

 ### Deploy with Docker

 You can run Isaiah with Docker on the command line very quickly.